Jun 15, 2026

 FAQ

-4. How do I know if I need a magnesium supplement?
+How do I know if my magnesium is being absorbed?

 *These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.